Patient Leaflet Updated 08-Jul-2021 | Dexcel Pharma Ltd

 If you stop taking Venlafaxine

 Do not stop taking your treatment or reduce the dose without the advice of your doctor even if you feel better.
 If your doctor thinks that you no longer need Venlafaxine, he/she may ask you to reduce your dose slowly before stopping treatment altogether.
 Side effects are known to occur when people stop using Venlafaxine, especially when Venlafaxine is stopped suddenly or the dose is reduced too quickly.
-Some patients may experience symptoms such as tiredness, dizziness, light-headedness, headache, sleeplessness, nightmares, dry mouth, loss of appetite, nausea, diarrhoea, nervousness, agitation, confusion, ringing in the ears, tingling or rarely electric shock sensations, weakness, sweating, seizures, or flu-like symptoms.
+Some patients may experience symptoms such as suicidal thoughts, aggressiveness, tiredness, dizziness, light-headedness, headache, sleeplessness, nightmares, dry mouth, loss of appetite, nausea, diarrhoea, nervousness, agitation, confusion, ringing in the ears, tingling or rarely electric shock sensations, weakness, sweating, seizures, or flu-like symptoms , problems with eyesight and increase in blood pressure (which can cause headache, dizziness, ringing in the ears, sweating, etc).

 Your doctor will advise you on how you should gradually discontinue Venlafaxine treatment.
+This can take a period of several weeks or months.
+In some patients, discontinuation may need to occur very gradually over periods of months or longer.
 If you experience any of these or other symptoms that are troublesome, ask your doctor for further advice.

 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.